errai/errai-tutorial/README.md

     http://localhost:8080/errai-tutorial

-Code-and-Refresh
+Code and Refresh (development mode)
 ----------------

-Using GWT Dev Mode, it is possible to instantly view changes to client code by refreshing the browser window.
+Using GWT DevMode, it is possible to instantly view changes to client code by refreshing the browser window.
 See our dev mode guide [here](tutorial-guide/DEVELOP.adoc) for instructions on setting up dev mode.

 Build and deploy as native app to your mobile device
 -----------------------------------------------------